 - People share your content, contribute and link to it

 Producing great engaging content involves effort; it needs to be relevant and useful to the reader.
 The message should reflect your business/brands image both visually and in the tone of the language.
-Above all it should be trustworthy and be easy to read – people are great skimmers when it comes to reading online content.
+Above all, it should be trustworthy and be easy to read – people are great skimmers when it comes to reading online content.

-Videos are a great engagement tool; they should to be short, snappy, well scripted and visually appealing.
-You need to catch the viewer’s attention in the first 10 seconds, whilst using other tools within Youtube, such as Link Cards, to drive traffic to other parts of your site.
+Videos are a great engagement tool; they should be short, snappy, well scripted and visually appealing.
+You need to catch the viewer’s attention in the first 10 seconds, while using other tools within Youtube, such as Link Cards, to drive traffic to other parts of your site.
 Above all – keep it simple!

 The Fast Option — Paying for traffic

-Okay, generating content is going to take us a while to do, with obvious benefits moving forward.
+Okay, generating content is going to take us a while to do, with distinct benefits moving forward.
 What you may need is quick results; this is when Pay-Per-Click (PPC) ads come into their own.

 Search engine advertising has become one of the most popular methods of PPC marketing, with Google Adwords being the most dominant platform, as it has the most successful search engine.